phil-opp/blog_os/blog/content/edition-2/posts/06-double-faults/index.md

 [`Volatile`]: https://docs.rs/volatile/0.2.6/volatile/struct.Volatile.html
 [_tail call elimination_]: https://en.wikipedia.org/wiki/Tail_call

-In our case, however, we want the stack overflow to happen, so we add a dummy volatile read statement at the end of the function, which the compiler cannot remove.
+In our case, however, we want the stack overflow to happen, so we add a dummy volatile read statement at the end of the function, which the compiler is not allowed to remove.
 Thus, the function is no longer _tail recursive_, and the transformation into a loop is prevented.
 We also add the `allow(unconditional_recursion)` attribute to silence the compiler warning that the function recurses endlessly.

 ### The Test IDT